pytroll/pyspectral/doc/rad_definitions.rst

 This approach only works for monochromatic or very narrow bands for which the spectral response function is assumed to be constant.
-In reality, typical imager chanel are not that narrow and the spectral response function variies.
+In reality, typical imager channels are not that narrow and the spectral response function is not contstant over the band.
 Here it is not possible to un-concatenate planck and spectral response function.
 That makes the derivation of brightness temperature from radiance more complicated and more time consuming - in preparation or in execution.